roskinlab/scags/README.md

     - '_analysis/logistic_regression_model_updated.py_'
          - Compile and run the python script above using the commands found in '_lsf-jobs/do_machine_learning_model.sh_'

-## Step three : Carry out model exploration and predictive feature selection
+## Step three : Model exploration and predictive feature selection

 ## Step four : Visualizations